Cross-Cultural Psychology MSc

 - Students on the course study taught courses for two terms before conducting their own unique empirical research, which they often then present at international conferences in the field or publish in major cross-cultural journals.

-For students taking the course part time (over 2.5 years) students usually attend one day a week for two 12-week terms from the end of September to Easter each year.
+Students taking the course part-time (over two and a half years) usually attend one day a week for two 12-week terms from the end of September to Easter each year.
 The summer term of the first year is free of commitments.
-During the summer term of their second year and the autumn and spring terms of the third year, part time students work (independently with tutor supervision) on their dissertations which are due for submission at the end of March of the third year.
+During the summer term of their second year and the autumn and spring terms of the third year, part-time students work (independently with tutor supervision) on their dissertations which are due for submission at the end of March of the third year.

-Assessment is by coursework through the completion of term papers, seen examinations (given out at least a month before the examinations) and poster presentations.
+Assessment is by coursework through the completion of term papers, seen examinations (given out at least a month before the examinations), assignments, and poster presentations.
 A dissertation of up to 15,000 words is then required.
-Students also give brief presentations in groups in class during the Findings courses.
+Students also give brief presentations in groups in class for the Foundations of Cross-Cultural Psychology module.
 See a recent example.

 Graduates from this course will have gained considerable knowledge and expertise in cross-cultural psychology, which will enhance their employability in a number of careers.